 For the first time ever on a flight, I’m unable to sleep.
 Normally I can fall asleep on a bus, train and every airline until now.
 A mild sleeping pill doesn’t block the pain of my lead-lined seat.
 I read my Kindle until breakfast.
 Would have liked to have read SAS in-flight magazine but my overhead reading light is out.
 Stewardess said she would report it.
 Linda squirms in her seat much of the time.
 She also is awake most of the night.

-Landing in Stockholm, and shuffling like zombies from The Walking Dead, we gladly leave SAS Premium Plus behind.
+Landing in Stockholm, and shuffling like zombies, we gladly leave SAS Premium Plus behind.
 We’re more than ready for our next stop.
 The Oceania Marina and its usual flavorful welcome aboard lunch buffet.